Cervical Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Cervical Cancer

 Pelvic exam.
 A doctor or nurse inserts one or two lubricated, gloved fingers of one hand into the vagina and presses on the lower abdomen with the other hand.
 This is done to feel the size, shape, and position of the uterus and ovaries.
 The vagina, cervix, fallopian tubes, and rectum are also checked.

-- Human papillomavirus (HPV) test: A laboratory test used to check DNA (genetic material) for certain types of HPV infection.
-Cells are collected from the cervix and checked to find out if an infection is caused by a type of human papillomavirus that is linked to cervical cancer.
-This test may be done if the results of a Pap smear show certain abnormal cervical cells.
-This test is also called the HPV DNA test.
+Human papillomavirus (HPV) test: A laboratory test used to check DNA or RNA for certain types of HPV infection.
+Cells are collected from the cervix and DNA or RNA from the cells is checked to find out if an infection is caused by a type of HPV that is linked to cervical cancer.
+This test may be done using the sample of cells removed during a Pap test.
+This test may also be done if the results of a Pap test show certain abnormal cervical cells.

-- Biopsy: If abnormal cells are found in a Pap smear, the doctor may do a biopsy.
+: If abnormal cells are found in a Pap test, the doctor may do a biopsy.
 A sample of tissue is cut from the cervix and viewed under a microscope by a pathologist to check for signs of cancer.
 A biopsy that removes only a small amount of tissue is usually done in the doctor's office.
 A woman may need to go to a hospital for a cervical cone biopsy (removal of a larger, cone-shaped sample of cervical tissue).